This page describes the tabs, menus, and buttons in the Anaconda Navigator window.

 In the Preferences dialog, select Enable offline mode to enter offline mode even if internet access is available.

 Using Navigator in offline mode is equivalent to using the command line conda commands

 --offline so that conda does not connect to the internet.

-The Home tab, shown in the image above, displays all of the available applications that you can manage with Navigator.
+The Home page is open by default when Navigator starts.
+Home displays all of the available applications that you can manage with Navigator.